kedacore/governance/DEPRECATIONS.md

 KEDA follows the deprecation strategy of Kubernetes and is allowed to make breaking changes in minor versions after a deprecation period.

-The KEDA runtime, which consists of the operator and metric server, will provide support on the deprecated features for 4 releases/1 year after the deprecation was announced.
+The KEDA runtime, which consists of the operator and metric server, will provide support on the deprecated features for 6 months (currently the equivalent of 2 releases) after the deprecation was announced.
 In the following release, the feature will be removed.

-Depending on the area of the change, KEDA might not wait 4 releases to introduce a breaking change because one of its dependencies such as Kubernetes or scaler dependencies.
+Depending on the area of the change, KEDA might not wait the above mentioned deprecation period to introduce a breaking change because one of its dependencies such as Kubernetes or scaler dependencies.
 However, these are the only exceptions to the rule.

 ### Custom Resource Definitions (CRDs)